andrebianchessi/msc/thesis/chapters/02_objectives.md

 - How big was the added cost of training the models for P-GA?
 Is the added cost of training the models worth the faster evaluation time that they provide?
 - How good are the solutions found with P-GA when compared to E-GA?
-- How does the system complexity impact the efficiency of using PIMs?
-I.e. do they provide a bigger efficiency gain when the system complexity is larger?